Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 Thanks, cool duck!
 I hope you enjoyed this writeup and learned something from it.
 If you have any questions or feedback, feel free to reach out to me on [Mastodon](https://infosec.exchange/@Nereuxofficial), [Reddit](https://www.reddit.com/user/Nereuxofficial) or [Github](https://github.com/Nereuxofficial/duckblog/issues/new).
 And if you want to support me and my work, you can do so [here](https://github.com/sponsors/Nereuxofficial).

+## Credits
+- [mfloto](https://github.com/mfloto) who developed the MQTT Broker with me and helped me keep my sanity reading all the C code